The song for this post is Circus Galop, composed for player pianos by Marc-André Hamelin.

 Moving more (cardio)

-My last gig before Lyft was ClassPass, which put in something of an advantage in knowing about studio fitness in NYC.
+My last gig before Lyft was ClassPass, which put me in something of an advantage in knowing about studio fitness in NYC.
 Here are studios I've tried and have reactions to, if you have zero interest in NYC studio fitness, scroll down:

 Peloton is my favorite spin class.
 I like most of the instructors, it's pretty posh (willing to bet the in-studio experience is a loss leader, their real business is the bike sales), and the classes don't have silly bouncing in your chair.
 It's near my office and I can normally find class I like.